debjit206/mezink_extension_automation/README.md

 ```bash
 python mezink_playwright.py
 ```
-- Select the Chrome profile where the Mezink extension is installed when prompted.
 - The script will process each profile URL, log results, and save a summary to `processing_results.json`.

 ## Notes
-- The script does **not** use or require `railway_api.py`.
 - Make sure your Chrome profiles and extension are set up before running.